-Comparative, Evolutionary and Developmental Psychology: Origins of Mind (MSc) 2025 entry
+Origins of Mind: Evolutionary and Developmental Perspectives (MSc) 2025 entry

-The programme explores the evolution and development of behaviour and cognition in human beings and non-human animals and provides students with the academic knowledge and practical skills required to study the origins of mind, using a broad range of theoretical perspectives and empirical approaches.
+Explore the evolution and development of behaviour and cognition in human beings and non-human animals, and gain the knowledge and skills required to study the origins of mind.

 September 2025